 They both also offer Intel’s enhanced Iris Plus graphics that provide for better entry-level gaming the Intel’s usual integrated graphics and better support for creative apps that can use the GPU to speed up certain operations.

-In short, both of these 2-in-1s offer outstanding productivity performance that’s competitive with the vast majority of 13-inch laptops.
-There’s little the typical productivity user will want to do that these laptops can’t accommodate.
+In short, both 2-in-1s offer outstanding productivity performance that’s competitive with most 13-inch laptops.
+There’s little the typical productivity user will want to do that these

 Both Dell and HP offer a few display options.
-The XPS 13 2-in-1 has the more productivity-friendly 16:10 aspect ration with either Full HD or 4K IPS panels, and the latter will provide you with very wide and accurate colors and good contrast for an LED display.
-The Spectre x360 13, on the other hand, has two displays (with privacy panel option coming soon) that exist on extreme ends of the spectrum.
+The XPS 13 2-in-1 has the more productivity-friendly 16:10 aspect ratio with either Full HD or 4K IPS panels, and the latter will provide you with very wide and accurate colors and good contrast for an LED display.
+The Spectre x360 13, on the other hand, has three displays that exist on extreme ends of the spectrum.

 The low-power Full HD display is very good with solid colors and excellent brightness, but its claim to fame is low-power technology that provides some of the best battery life you’ll find in a 13-inch laptop.
-Then HP also offers an AMOLED panel that provides superior brightness, colors, and contrast and is simply the best display you’ll find in this class of machine.
+Users can also opt for HP’s Sure View privacy screen that blocks out the view from the sides.
+Finally, HP also offers an AMOLED panel that provides superior brightness, colors, and contrast and is simply the best display you’ll find in this class of machine.

 The XPS 13 2-in-1 benefits from its 16:10 aspect ratio, but the HP’s AMOLED display is simply gorgeous.
 And if battery life is your main concern, then HP’s low-power panel will provide more than all-day longevity.